 None of these businesses sought to hide the nature of their business.

 “In legalizing adult-use cannabis in New Jersey, the Legislature made it clear they were creating a regulated market with restrictions on how that market operates,” said Attorney General Grewal.

-Making Business Difficult for Gifting Entrepreneurs
+Making Business Difficult for NJ Cannabis Gifting Entrepreneurs

 “The CRC is committed to establishing a safe marketplace of cannabis products,” said CRC Chair Dianna Houenou.
-“Those trying to preempt the rules and transfer unregulated and untested marijuana items jeopardize public health and undermine confidence in the forthcoming regulated cannabis industry.”
+“Those trying to preempt the rules and transfer unregulated and untested marijuana items jeopardize public health.
+And undermine confidence in the forthcoming regulated cannabis industry.”

 “Under our consumer protection laws, vendors are subject to fines and penalties for making false or misleading statements about what they’re selling.
 We have warned these companies about our concerns, and to stop conduct that could violate our laws.”